 When young people begin to realize exactly how they’re being persuaded, they can begin to stand up against deceptive and misleading advertising and make healthy, independent, and well-informed life choices.

-At Restore Health and Wellness, our combination of traditional, alternative, and holistic therapies takes into account the needs, challenges, and mental, physical, and emotional condition of each individual patient.
+At Restore Health and Wellness, our combination of traditional, alternative, and holistic therapies takes into account the needs, challenges, and mental, physical, and emotional conditions of each individual patient.
 Addiction is different for every individual, and different patients often need different tools in order to fight it effectively.
 Our customized and comprehensive addiction treatment programs can help you achieve and maintain lasting recovery.
+Visit our addiction treatment center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.